top of page

 Why Worcester Needs Programs Like SATE

-Worcester County is rich in culture and community—but too often, underserved youth lack access to creative, tech-based, and entrepreneurial learning experiences outside the traditional classroom.
+Worcester County is rich in culture and community.
+However, underserved youth often lack access to creative, tech-based, and entrepreneurial learning experiences outside the traditional classroom.
+The SATE Program fills that gap.

 It equips students—especially Black and Brown youth—with essential 21st-century skills that are often gatekept.
 From building business brands to learning how AI tools work, from designing logos in Canva to presenting business pitches, SATE gives young people the space and tools to dream and do.